jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 it's only 3 characters long.
 (Did you remember to import `useState`?)

-Once you have created your `currentSign` state, pass `currentSign` and `setCurrentSign` as the value in our `HoroscopeContext.Provider'.It should look something like this:
+Once you have created your `currentSign` state, pass `currentSign` and `setCurrentSign` as the value in our `HoroscopeContext.Provider`.
+It should look something like this:

 ```javascript